jdsprink91/scandalous-prince-reader/README.md

       anything about this)
 - [ ] need a way to refresh the feed (refresh button)
 - [ ] Recently played list.
 This will require some fun re-architecting.
 1. Pull all feeds silently when the app is loading up 2. hook into that for everything
+- [ ] Why won't marketplace work?
+Snag their rss feed and see what's breaking.

 ## V0.0.9 checklist